dsinecos/dsinecos.github.io/_posts/2017-12-16-Function-Currying-to-abstract-out-duplicate-code-and-to-make-it-extensible.md

 print ocount
 ```

-With currying I can add more houses and trees.
+With higher order functions I can add more houses and trees.
 For every tree or house added I'll have to generate new functions based on the abstract functions by setting new parameters for the co-ordinates for the house or tree.

 In the case of hard coded approach, for every tree added, there will be another for loop and if statement addition to the code.
 If simultaneously the problem is extended from single to multi dimensions the comparison would have to be changed within each for loop in the condition statement of if.